The Love Affair With the Public Cloud – Why the Public Cloud Makes Sense

 - In any contractual negotiations with cloud vendors, insist upon security provisions based upon the data security requirements specific to your industry.

-Given the stupendous rise of big data, the rising popularity of public clouds is simply a no-brainier.
+Given the stupendous rise of big data, the rising popularity of public clouds is simply a no-brainer.
 Security and Privacy remain definite concerns, though.
 However, we believe public clouds are here to stay.
 According to Gartner, “it’s impossible to private-cloud everything.”
-Check out enterprises that have made the push towards public clouds like Microsoft, Google and Amazon.
+Check out enterprises that have made the push towards public clouds like Microsoft, Google, and Amazon.
 Use some of the useful guidelines we’ve given you above.
 An architecturally robust public cloud system with enhanced security and encryption services is clearly the way forward!